Jesse Sumner Cowles (29th CT Infantry)

 Cowles enlisted as a private at the age of 18 on November 30, 1863, in Hartford, Connecticut, and mustered in on March 8, 1864, in New Haven.
 His service record describes him as 5 feet, 5 1/2 inches tall, with black hair, black eyes, and dark complexion.
 Cowles served in the 29th Connecticut Infantry Regiment.
 With the 29th Connecticut, Cowles served throughout the South during the war, including at the siege of Petersburg and Richmond in 1864 and 1865 as well as in Maryland and Texas.
 Cowles received a wound to his left forearm at the Battle of Kell House (Second Fair Oaks), Virginia, on October 27, 1864.
 He mustered out with the rest of his regiment on October 24, 1865, in Brownsville, Texas.

-After the war, Cowles made his way north to Connecticut, where he graduated from Wesleyan University and was ordained as a minister in 1872, playing a leadership role in the AME Zion churches in postings across the North.
+After the war, Cowles made his way north to Connecticut, where he graduated from Wesleyan University and was ordained as a minister in 1872.
+In the early 1870s, he placed ads in several newspapers seeking information on his mother's and siblings' whereabouts.
+He eventually reconnected with at least two of his brothers, William and Carter.
+He played a leadership role in AME Zion churches in postings across the North.
 He used his considerable talents as an organizer and orator to support charitable causes, to protest segregation and other forms of discrimination, and to keep the memory of the Union victory alive.
-In 1885, for example, Cowles helped lead an effort to raise money in New York’s Black churches in order to erect a monument to the Union general and former president Ulysses S. Grant, who had just passed away.
+In 1885, Cowles' congregation in New York raised $15 to help build President Ulysses S. Grant's mausoleum.
+The monument committee noted that this was the "first subscription from any organization of the colored people of the U.S.," and they invited him to serve on the committee.

 Documents: